How to analyze landing pages: the four signals beyond bounce rate

 Why bounce rate misleads on landing pages specifically

 A landing page is a page where visitors arrive cold.
 They clicked an ad, a search result, a social share, a newsletter link.
-They did not navigate from elsewhere on your site.
+They didn't navigate from elsewhere on your site.
 The job of the page is to deliver one piece of value (a definition, a comparison, a price, a download, a signup) and then either send the visitor toward a goal or let them leave satisfied.

 Here are four things that all show up as a "bounce" on a typical dashboard: